47z1Lu7h/47z1Lu7h.github.io/_pages/about.md

   more_info: >
     <p>I am not my thoughts, emotions, sense perceptions, and experiences.
 I am not the content of my life.
 I am Life.
 I am the space in which all things happen.
 I am consciousness.
 I am the Now.
 I Am</p>

-news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
 tags: formatting conspi hackthebox
 categories: about
 social: true # includes social icons at the bottom of the page